GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

 I'm currently an account manager with the goal of becoming a software developer.
-I'm currently enrolled in the Get Coding program and have just pusblised my first project Hero's Log, a character and quest tracking app for players of the board game HeroQuest.
+I started working in the tech sector 2 years ago, and it inspired me to persue a more technical role and career change.
+I've always had a passion for technology and began to exploring and learning more about web development and coding.
+I'm currently enrolled in the [Get Coding](https://www.getcoding.ca/) program and have just pusblised my first project Hero's Log, a character and quest tracking app for players of the board game HeroQuest.

 ### 💻 Projects
 - [Hero's Log - HeroQuest Companion App](https://greynewfie.github.io/heros-log/)